Employee Newsletter (February 2018)

 Jan 4, 2018

 The last revision to the Administrative Personnel Policy & Procedures Manual was adopted in 2014.
-A draft of the proposed revision for adoption later in February has been posted on the CLICK, along with a spreadsheet summarizing the more significant changes.
+A draft of the proposed revision for adoption later in March has been posted on the CLICK, along with a spreadsheet summarizing the more significant changes.
 These are provided in the Documents section of the Human Resources & Risk Management page, in both the "Manuals and Policies" and "Policy Changes" categories.
-The documents are listed as: Draft Personnel Policy Manual Dec.
-2017 (manual showing edits where language has been added or deleted); and Draft Personnel Policy Manual Proposed Significant Changes (spreadsheet listing significant changes).
-Section 6-10 pertaining to Carrying Concealed Deadly Weapons will have to be revised based on the ordinance approved by the BOC at its January 2 meeting.
+The documents are listed as: 2018 Draft Personnel Policy Manual (manual showing edits where language has been added or deleted); and 2018 Draft Personnel Policy Manual Summary of Significant Proposed Changes.
+Changes since these documents were previously posted 1/4/18 are as follows: Section 6-10 pertaining to Carrying Deadly Weapons has been revised due to the ordinance approved by the BOC at its January 2 meeting.
+The proposed restrictions on use of sick leave for extended paternity leave would not go into effect until 1/1/19 so as not to affect anyone currently planning paternity leave.
 Please contact Mike Grubbs at firstname.lastname@example.org or 393-3633 if you have any questions about the proposed changes.